mayakaconard/akan-names-assignment/README.md

 - Ghanian Akan Names Space

 ## Project Description
-- A platfor which determines your Ghanian Akan name based on your day of birth and your gender
+- A platform which determines your Ghanian Akan name based on your day of birth and your gender

 ## Author
 Conard Mayaka,